 - are recognised leaders, either having managed multidisciplinary research teams or directing large institutional programs.

-The EIC Programme Managers are expected to foster an active management culture, combining a sound technological knowledge with a hands-on approach involving development at portfolio and projects levels of vision-based budgets, timelines and milestones EIC projects must meet to receive continued funding.
+EIC Programme Managers are expected to foster an active management culture.
+They combine sound technological knowledge with a hands-on approach.
+This involves developing vision-based budgets, timelines, and milestones for portfolios and projects.
+EIC projects must meet these goals to receive continued funding.

-Programme Managers are appointed full-time for a period of up to four years within the EIC and must have deep expertise in their field, experience managing multidisciplinary teams and programmes, and strong abilities to communicate and influence.
-Programme Managers come from varied backgrounds, including companies, universities, national laboratories, nonprofit and federally funded research centers.
+The EIC appoints Programme Managers full-time for up to four years.
+They must have deep expertise, experience managing multidisciplinary teams and programs, and strong communication and influence abilities.
+Programme Managers come from varied backgrounds, including companies, universities, national laboratories, nonprofit as well as federally funded research centres.